docker/docs/content/manuals/docker-hub/quickstart.md

 > [!TIP]
 >
-> Explore [Docker's core subscriptions](https://www.docker.com/pricing/) to see what else Docker can offer you.
+> Explore [Docker's subscriptions](https://www.docker.com/pricing/) to see what else Docker can offer you.

 ### Step 2: Create your first repository